 A number of agencies, such as regulators and commissioners for example, require us to publish a range of information about our services and our performance.
-These can be found within our Corporate Publications section.
+These can be found within our Trust Publications section.

-In May 2022, we launched our new vision and strategy, which we called "People at our Heart".
+In May 2022, we launched our new vision and strategy which we called "People at our Heart".
 It has been developed with the involvement of more than a thousand colleagues, service user and carer representatives, volunteers and others.
 This means we are confident that it reflects the needs of the people we serve, as well as the people who work for our Trust.